-- Name three technological developments that enabled the European partitioning of Africa - 2.
+- 1. Name three technological developments that enabled the European partitioning of Africa. - 2.
 In which African regions did the annexation of territory initially develop most rapidly, and why? - 3.
 Name two strategies employed by African societies to confront European invaders.
 Can you give an example of societies that followed those strategies? - 4.
 Give two explanations for why Europe colonised Africa.
 Which one seems the most convincing to you? - 5.
-Name some of the long term consequences of the partition.
+Name some of the long-term consequences of the partition.
 Can you give an example of how it affects your life today?

+Discussion exercise

+Divide class in sub-groups of three to five students.
+Let each group discuss what they believe to be the three most important long-term consequences of colonial rule in their country and rank these in order of importance.
+One student per group will be asked to present the list and offer a short discussion of the arguments in support of this list.

-Suggested further reading
+Suggested readings

-Curtin, P.D., S. Feierman, L. Thompson and J. Vansina (1988) African history, New York: Longman, chapter 15 - 17, pp. 398 - 468.

-Iliffe, J. (1995) Africans, The History of a Continent, Cambridge: Cambridge University Press, chapter 9 and 10, pp. 193 -250.

-Pakenham, T. (1991) The Scramble for Africa: 1876-1912.
-London: Orion PublishingGroup, Ltd.

-Reid, R.J.
-(2009) A History of Modern Africa, 1800 to the Present, West Sussex: Wiley and Sons, ltd., part III and IV, pp. 111 - 198.

-Sanderson, G. N. (1985) The European Partitioning of Africa: Origins and Dynamics, in: R. Oliver and G. N. Sanderson (eds.)
-The Cambridge History of Africa: Volume 6:From 1870-1905.
-Cambridge: Cambridge University Press, pp. 96-158.

-Uzoigwe, G. N. (1985).
-"European Partition and Conquest of Africa: an Overview" in: Boahen, A. A (ed.)
-General History of Africa - VII: Africa under Colonial Domination 1880-1935, pp. 19-44.
+- Curtin, P.D., S. Feierman, L. Thompson and J. Vansina (1988) African History, New York: Longman, chapter 15 17, pp. 398-468. - Iliffe, J. (1995) Africans, The History of a Continent, Cambridge: Cambridge University Press, chapter 9 and 10, pp. 193 -250. - Lonsdale, J. (1985).
+The European Scramble and Conquest in African History.
+In R. Oliver & G. N. Sanderson (eds.), The Cambridge History of Africa, Vol. 6, Cambridge: Cambridge University Press, pp. 680-766. - Frankema, E., J. G. Williamson, and P.J.
+Woltjer (2018) An Economic Rationale for the West African Scramble?
+The Commercial Transition and the Commodity Price Boom of 1835-1885, Journal of Economic History 78(1): 231-267. - Michalopoulos, Stelios, and Elias Papaioannou (2016) The Long-Run Effects of the Scramble for Africa.
+American Economic Review, 106 (7): 1802-48. - Pakenham, T. (1991) The Scramble for Africa: 1876-1912.
+London: Orion Publishing Group, Ltd. - Reid, R.J.
+(2009) A History of Modern Africa, 1800 to the Present, West Sussex: Wiley and Sons, ltd., part III and IV, pp. 111 198. - Sanderson, G. N. (1985) The European Partitioning of Africa: Origins and Dynamics, in: R. - Oliver and G. N. Sanderson (eds.)
+The Cambridge History of Africa: Volume 6: From 1870-1905.
+Cambridge: Cambridge University Press, pp. 96-158. - Uzoigwe, G. N. (1985).
+European Partition and Conquest of Africa: an Overview, in: Boahen, A. A (ed.)
+General History of Africa VII: Africa under Colonial Domination 1880 1935, pp. 19-44.

+About the author

+Jutta Bolt is Professor in Global Economic History at the University of Groningen and Lund University.
+Her research focusses on long-term comparative economic and social development patterns, with a special focus on Africa.
+Current research projects include understanding long-term disease patterns in Africa (Wallenberg Academy Fellowship extension grant), understanding the historical origins of present-day income inequality in Africa and studying the historical development of local and central government capacity in Africa.